LLaammTTeerr/VatySiArt/README.md

 This project is created by **LamkQmobile** aka **Vatylcan**

-> No such thing is useless, but there are thing you don't know how to use in a usefull way.
+> No such thing is useless, there is only thing you don't know how to use in a useful way.